-It’s not waste until we waste it!
+It’s not waste until we waste it, so let’s use all the food scraps!

 Since I got back from my studies abroad and moved in with my boyfriend, I’ve been trying to establish a greener household with less waste.
 Turns out, it’s actually quite easy to adapt most of our daily habits in a less wasteful way without going to any extremes, which includes food waste.